neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/1-environment-setup.md

 **Once you have a project setup**, add NEO•ONE to it.
 NEO•ONE is organized into multiple individual packages.
 Use as much or as little as you like.
 Each package may be installed using either [yarn](https://yarnpkg.com/) (`yarn add <package name>`) or [npm](https://www.npmjs.com/) `npm install <package name>`.

-Not sure what exactly you want to use from NEO•ONE?
+Not sure which packages to use from NEO•ONE?
 Go ahead and install everything mentioned on this page, and then follow the [main guide](/docs/hello-world) or the [tutorial](/tutorial).
-By the end of it you'll know which features of NEO•ONE you end up using and which packages to keep.
+By the end of it you'll know which features of NEO•ONE you're using and which packages to keep.

 For interacting with smart contracts, you should install